adonisdario/data-science/best-gk-2023-24/readme.md

 ### Rejected metrics

 Goals conceded and Clean sheets were discarded because these metrics are for the entire defensive system, not only for the goalkeeper.
+Other metrics that shows the ability of a goalkeeper to build play, sweepes, passes and crossing are discarted as well.
+This study will turn into acount only the ball stopping ability of the goalkeeper.

 ## Chart